 Debridement of a Wound, Infection, or Burn

 Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will discuss problems that could happen such as:

-Factors that may increase the risk of complications:
+Things that may raise the risk of problems are:

 What to Expect